Maryland Egg Farms Investigation

-In February 2005, COK investigators visited Maryland’s three largest egg farms to document and expose the misery endured by millions of the state’s egg-laying hens.
+In February 2005, COK investigators visited three of the largest Maryland egg farms to document and expose the misery endured by millions of the state’s egg-laying hens.
 With virtually no laws to protect them, these birds will spend their entire lives intensively confined in wire cages so small, they can’t even spread their wings.They are denied individualized veterinary care, and many suffer from severe feather-loss as well as untreated illnesses or injuries.
 Needless to say, countless birds die in such debilitating conditions.
 COK takes you inside these factory farms to expose the cruelty that is standard business in the egg industry.

 Animal Care Certified?